 Aging is the length of time a balance has been outstanding and is useful for billling.

-Credits are applied to the oldest debts first in order to give the family as much credit as possible.
-This way, if you see a family has a balance in the over 90 category, you might be more comfortable moving the guarantor account to precollections.
-However, credits (e.g. adjustments, pay plan charges) attached to procedures can be applied to the procedure balance instead of the oldest family balance.
-See the Preference, LIFO: Transactions attached to a procedure offset each other before aging.
+By default, credits are applied to the oldest debts first in order to give the family as much credit as possible.
+This way, if a family has a balance in the over 90 category, the practice might be more comfortable moving the guarantor account to precollections.